 Sim racing rigs (or “cockpits” – the frame upon which you mount all of your racing simulator gear) come in many shapes and sizes, with a huge variety of choice in terms of build quality, strength, rigidity, and of course price.
 It is possible to buy a rig frame as a separate unit or as part of a bundle package with a seat, and in certain cases, some other accessories too.

-Also, I won’t be covering any beginner or entry-level rigs such as wheel stands, so this will be a top 5 list of full-frame rigs as they offer a much more immersive racing experience.
+Also, I won’t be covering any wheel stands, so this will be a top list of full-frame rigs as they offer a much more immersive racing experience.

-The first rig on my list is the Next Level Racing GT Ultimate.
-At £499, this intermediate-level rig is used by thousands of sim racers around the world, and allows for a full range of adaptability, making it the perfect rig to start your journey in racing.
+The first rig on my list is the Playseat Evolution.
+At around $300 / £300, this beginner-level rig is used by thousands of sim racers around the world, and allows for a full range of adaptability, making it the perfect rig to start your journey in racing with budget hardware (like the Logitech G29) all the way to FFB wheels from Fanatec.

 This rig is compatible with all major brands including Logitech, Thrustmaster, and Fanatec.
 It allows for an adjustable wheel position, as well as moveable gear shifter and pedal placements, to suit different sized users.

 Additional extras in the package include a seat slider, a gear shifter holder, a lumbar support cushion, and a 4-point racing harness.
-The major drawback of this rig is that it is NOT suitable for DD wheels and high-end professional
+The major drawback of this rig is that it is NOT suitable for the higher end DD wheels and high-end professional pedals.
+If you’re starting out in sim racing and in particular, using the lower force feedback Logitech / Thrustmaster or Fanatec CSL Elite wheelbases, this is an ideal starting point.

 By gathering feedback from the RS6 MK2, Trak Racer has now released the updated MK3 with improvements made to the design based on customer feedback.
 Updates from the previous models include a new pedal plate with an additional frame added to the underside of the pedal plate to increase rigidity, stiffened wheel support by using a thicker frame, and a high-quality fibreglass seat.